 Data-driven and scalable

 Starting from the development of sorbent, to the design of the vessel – all decisions are guided by extensive research and data gathered from experiments.
-The sorbent used at Soletair Power has been chosen after being subjected to long-duration cycles and underwent a battery of tests.
+The sorbent used at Soletair Power has been chosen after being subjected to long-duration cycles and undergoing a battery of tests.
 Active collaboration with local universities and research institutes ensured a proper understanding of the properties and limitations of the sorbent.

 Extensive use of computational fluid dynamics modeling further substantiates the performance of the sorbent.
 Soletair Power employs design-of-experiment principles to ensure the vessels have the lowest pressure drop given the technical boundaries of the project.